alonzi/DAACS-Intro-to-R/part-III.md

       * a function call `read_csv("SCV_BasicInventory.csv")`

 4. Let's start with the function, enter the function call into the console and run it.
-5. Now comes the value of a variable.
-It lets us hold onto the results of our function.

 ### Variables and this thing `<-`
+In these steps we will explore the value of functions.
 1. Take a look at line 18 again `StewartCastleVillage  <- read_csv("SCV_BasicInventory.csv")`
 2. Run line 18
 3. Enter `StewartCastleVillage` into the console and hit enter.